St Hilda’s College Work Experience

 For a copy of the parental consent form please click here.

 Pupils can print out their own form from this page please click here.

-To view the timeline for work experience this year please click here.
+To view the 2018 work experience booklet please click here.